 - Whipped Sour Cream–This is an easy topping with a slight tang.
 Whip cold, heavy cream to medium peaks, and then add an equal amount of sour cream.
 Sweeten, salt and flavor as desired.
 Don’t think that you can mix the sour cream and the cream together and then whip them.
 It doesn’t work.
 Trust me; I know.
 Make sure you bring your cream to medium peaks before adding the sour cream.

-- Silken Tofu Whipped Topping–This one is for you lactose intolerant type folks out there.
+- Silken Tofu Whipped Topping–This one is for lactose intolerant or vegan folks.
 I will not let you be reduced to using Cool Whip.
 Try this instead.
 In a food processor or blender, mix together a package of firm tofu (10.5 oz.), 2 TBSP sugar/brown sugar/agave nectar/what have you, a pinch of salt, and a wee splash of vanilla and lemon juice.
 Blend or process until smooth.
-If it’s too thick, thin with a little soymilk and blend again.
+If it’s too thick, thin with a little soy milk and blend again.
 If you want it sweeter, add another TBSP or two of sweetener.

-- Coconut Cream Buy full-fat coconut milk and let it sit.
+- Coconut Cream Buy full-fat coconut milk and let it sit in the fridge upside down over night.
 Carefully skim off the very thick cream, leaving the watery part behind (you can use it in your recipes–it’s great as a liquid in cakes or in Thai curries).
 Chill and sweeten to taste.
 Whip it for a few minutes using your stand mixer or a hand mixer and use immediately for topping…whatever.
 Key lime pie seems a good bet.
 A hit of lime juice is great in this, by the way.

 - Sour Cream Topping–This one might be my favorite.
 It’s not whipped and poofy.
 This this the topping that my mom bakes on top of my chocolate cheese birthday pie–vanilla wafer crust, cheesecake, ganache, sour cream topping.
 I know, right?!–and I love it.
 All you do is add 1/3 cup of sugar and 1 1/2 tsp vanilla per cup of sour cream.
 Stir in a pinch of salt, and that’s pretty much it.
-You pour this on top of a just-out-of-the-oven cheese cake or a hot chocolate pie, put it in the oven for 5 minutes at 300 degrees, F, let cool, and you’ve got a fantastic tangy-sweet semi-set topping that, well, it’s just the best.
+Let it sit for a few minutes so the sugar dissolves, stir it, and then you pour this on top of a just-out-of-the-oven cheese cake or a hot chocolate pie, put it in the oven for 5 minutes at 300 degrees, F, let cool, and you’ve got a fantastic tangy-sweet semi-set topping that, well, it’s just the best.
 And that’s why I saved it for last.